Warsaw Uprising Monument

 Warsaw Uprising Monument (pomnik Powstania Warszawskiego) is a monument in Warsaw, Poland, dedicated to the Warsaw Uprising of 1944.
-Unveiled in 1989, it was sculpted by Wincenty Kućma and the architect was Jacek Budyn.
+Unveiled in 1989, it was designed by Jacek Budyn and sculpted by Wincenty Kućma.
 It is located on the southern side of Krasiński Square.

 The monument has been described as "the most important monument of post-war Warsaw."
 Gazeta Wyborcza reported in 2012 that it is one of the most visited landmarks for foreign tourists.